marshallm94/Learning_Notes/AWS.md

   is a row specifying a Type, Protocol, Port, etc, then that type of traffic is allows.
 In short, if the traffic is specified in the security group, it's allows to communicate with the instance.
 If it isn't in the Security Group, it is denied.
+* You can change an instance's security group, however the instance will have to be rebooted for the changes to take effect.
 * **Stateful**

 ## NAT Gateway